peterstangl/json-schemas/README.md

 The renormalisation scale in GeV at which the parameter vector $\vec{C}$ is defined.
 This field can take one of two forms:
 - a single number, $\mu$:  interpreted as the common scale for all observables.
 The polynomial expression for observable $O_m$ is understood to be a function of the parameters evolved to that common scale:
   $$O_m = a_m + \vec{C}(\mu) \cdot \vec{b}_m(\mu) + \dots$$
-- a list of numbers, $\mu_m$:
+- an array of numbers, $\mu_m$:
   defining a separate scale for each observable.
-The list must have the same length $M$ as the list of observables.
+The array must have the same length $M$ as the array of observables.
 The polynomial expression for observable $O_m$ is understood to be a function of the parameters evolved to its corresponding scale:
   $$O_m = a_m + \vec{C}(\mu_m) \cdot \vec{b}_m(\mu_m) + \dots$$
-  The list-of-numbers form is restricted in function-of-polynomials mode (see  Appendix A for details).
+  The array-of-numbers form is restricted in function-of-polynomials mode (see  Appendix A for details).

 For a given observable, the observable coefficients $\vec{o}_m \supset \vec{b}_m, \vec{c}_m, \dots$ depend on the scale at which the parameters are defined, such that the observable itself is scale independent up to higher-order corrections in perturbation theory.